dotps1/PSFunctions/README.md

 ---

-### Get-EternalBlueVulnerabilityInformation
+### Get-EternalBlueVulnerabilityStatistics
-Test for applicable patches to prevent the WannaCry malware.
-Tests for SMB1 protocol and component.
+Test for applicable patches to prevent the WannaCry/WannaCrypt malware.
+Tests for the SMB1 protocol and component.

 ```
 PS C:\> Get-EternalBlueVulnerabilityStatistics